raeq/awstkit/README.md

 ## checkcerts

-Super useful to understand your certificates.
+Helps you to understand your certificates.
 Iterates through every region and throws an error about invalid client token if ACM is not available in the region.

 ```